 Then, one of your friends drops the question: “Where do you plan to live next year?”

 You thought that it was going to be easy for the next four years.
 Dorm life, dining commons, walk to class, study in the library or the dorms.

-Probably the most important question you need to ask yourself is, “do I want to stay where I am at or do I want to find student housing that is located off-campus?”
+Probably the most important question you need to ask yourself is, “Do I want to stay where I am at or do I want to find student housing that is located near UC Davis?”

 To answer that question, it is probably a good idea to come up with a plan.

 Here is what you can do to decide if you want to stay on campus for find an apartment to rent in Davis that is off-campus.

 Deciding to live off-campus or on-campus is a huge decision.
 It can be frustrating and should not to be taken lightly.

 A good place to start with your research is with your friends.
 They have been spending time with you, have shared experiences over the past few months, and will definitely have an opinion about where to live next year.

 Here are some things to discuss with your friends to get you started.